nens/threedi-docs/README.rst

 Making a release
 ----------------

-Only released versions are shown publicly on readthedocs.
+Only released versions are shown on docs.3di.lizard.net.
 To make a release, install zest.releaser::

   $ pip install zest.releaser